Alvin York

-Alvin Cullum York (December 13, 1887 – September 2, 1964), also known by his rank as Sergeant York, was an American soldier who was one of the most decorated United States Army soldiers of World War I. He received the Medal of Honor for leading an attack on a German machine gun nest, gathering 35 machine guns, killing at least 25 enemy soldiers, and capturing 132 prisoners.
-York's Medal of Honor action occurred during the United States-led portion of the Meuse–Argonne offensive in France, which was intended to breach the Hindenburg line and force the Germans to surrender.
+Alvin Cullum York (December 13, 1887 – September 2, 1964), also known by his rank as Sergeant York, was one of the most decorated United States Army soldiers of World War I. He received the Medal of Honor for leading an attack on a German machine gun nest, gathering 35 machine guns, killing at least 25 enemy soldiers, and capturing 132 prisoners.
+York's Medal of Honor action occurred during the United States-led portion of the Meuse–Argonne offensive in France, which sought to breach the Hindenburg line and force the Germans to surrender.
 He earned decorations from several Allied countries during the war, including France, Italy, and Montenegro.

 York was born in rural Tennessee, in what is now the community of Pall Mall in Fentress County.
 His parents farmed, and his father also worked as a blacksmith.
 The 11 York children had minimal schooling because they helped provide for the family, including hunting, fishing, and working as laborers.
 After the death of his father, York assisted in caring for his younger siblings and found work as a blacksmith.
-Despite being a regular churchgoer, York also drank heavily and was prone to fistfights.
+Despite regularly going to church, York also drank heavily and was prone to fistfights.
 After a 1914 conversion experience, he vowed to improve and became even more devoted to the Church of Christ in Christian Union.
 York was drafted during World War I; he initially claimed conscientious objector status on the grounds that his religious denomination forbade violence.
 Persuaded that his religion was not incompatible with military service, York joined the 82nd Division as an infantry private and went to France in 1918.